Bahrain, Kingdom of

 Asia & Middle EastTrade in Bahrain, Kingdom of

-The Kingdom of Bahrain was the world’s 66th largest exporter of goods and 51st largest exporter of commercial services in 2021.
-Export values were $22.4 and $13.2 million USD respectively.
-The Kingdom of Bahrain’s top export category was fuels and mining products, followed by manufactures, and agricultural products.
-In 2019, The Kingdom of Bahrain’s main export destination markets for goods and services trade were to Saudi Arabia, the United Arab Emirates and the United States, with trade representing 139.81 per cent of GDP.
-In terms of imports, The Kingdom of Bahrain is the world’s 82nd largest importer of goods and 58th largest importer of commercial services.
-Import values were $14.2 and $10.3 million USD respectively in 2021.
-The Kingdom of Bahrain’s top import category was manufactures, followed by fuels and mining products and agricultural products.
+The Kingdom of Bahrain was the world’s 75th largest exporter of goods and 61st largest exporter of commercial services in 2022.
+Export values were $30.19 billion and $11.57 billion USD respectively.
+The Kingdom of Bahrain’s top export category was Fuels and mining products, followed by Manufactures, and Machinery and transport equipment.
+In 2022, The Kingdom of Bahrain’s main export destination markets for goods and services trade were to Saudi Arabia, United Arab Emirates and United States.
+In terms of imports, The Kingdom of Bahrain is the world’s 97th largest importer of goods and 69th largest importer of commercial services.
+Import values were $15.54 billion and $8.58 billion USD respectively in 2022.
+The Kingdom of Bahrain’s top import category was Manufactures, followed by Fuels and mining products and Machinery and transport equipment.
 Leading import partners were Saudi Arabia, China and Australia.
-The Kingdom of Bahrain is part of 5 different Regional Trade Agreements, such as EFTA – Gulf Cooperation Council (GCC), Gulf Cooperation Council (GCC) and Gulf Cooperation Council (GCC) – Singapore. |
+The Kingdom of Bahrain is part of 5 different Regional Trade Agreements, including EFTA – Gulf Cooperation Council (GCC) and Gulf Cooperation Council (GCC). |

 General InformationThis section includes general information on the economy, legal system, official languages and links to additional demographic information. |